aignas/pta-roq/README.rst

  a) add red noise

- a) Add a stochastic gravitational wave background
+ b) Add a stochastic gravitational wave background

-1. Analysis of the usual problem, so that proper comparisons can be done.
+2. Analysis of the usual problem, so that proper comparisons can be done.

    Notes on the original method: